femelo/ovos-solver-plugin-gemini-chat/README.md

 ## Persona Usage

-To use your own persona via the Gemini chat solver plugain, create a JSON file as `~/.config/ovos_persona/gemini.json`:
+To use your own persona via the Gemini chat solver plugin, create a JSON file as `~/.config/ovos_persona/gemini.json`:

 ```json
 {